Nan Tien Temple

-Nan Tien Temple (佛光山南天寺 (Fóguāngshān Nántiān Sì, Southern Heaven Temple)) is a Buddhist temple complex located in Berkeley, on the southern outskirts of the Australian city of Wollongong, approximately 90 km south of Sydney.
+Fo Guang Shan Nan Tien Temple (佛光山南天寺 (Fóguāngshān Nántiān Sì, Southern Heaven Temple)) is a Buddhist temple complex located in Berkeley, on the southern outskirts of the Australian city of Wollongong, approximately 90 km south of Sydney.

 Nan Tien is one of the branch temples of the Taiwanese Fo Guang Shan Buddhist order, founded in 1967 by Hsing Yun, which has over 120 branches worldwide.
 The temple is one of the largest Buddhist temples in the southern hemisphere.

 History

-It was founded by and constructed under the auspices of the Mahayana Buddhist organization known as Fo Guang Shan, and completed in 1995.
-The organization itself was founded in Taiwan in 1967 by Venerable Master Hsing Yun, and has 120 branches throughout the world.
+It was founded by and constructed under the auspices of the Mahayana Buddhist organisation known as Fo Guang Shan, and completed in 1995.
+The organisation itself was founded in Taiwan in 1967 by Venerable Master Hsing Yun, and has 120 branches throughout the world.
 Fo Guang Shan Buddhism is rooted in the Mahayana tradition which emphasises that Buddhahood is within everyone's potential reach.
 Fo Guang Shan followers strive to bring Buddhism into daily life and describe their philosophy as "Humanistic Buddhism".

 The site of the Australian branch's temple was reputedly chosen by Hsing Yun due to its proximity to Mount Kembla, which is said to have an auspicious resemblance to a recumbent lion.
 It overlooks both Mount Keira and Mount Kembla.
 The land which the temple stands on was donated by Frank Arkell.
 The hill behind the temple is on a 100 year lease from the local government so as to preserve the serenity of the temple's surroundings.
 The temple pays a rent of one dollar a year to maintain the lease.